 - Be sure to ask plenty of questions before purchasing and request detailed photos of their used Onewheel, explicitly highlighting any potential damage or issues.

 - Try to get the original Onewheel receipt from the owner as this will prove it is not stolen and will help you if you run into warranty issues later.
+In some cases, the unit may already be out of warranty so be prepared for potential repair costs down the line when you buy a used Onewheel

-- If purchasing outside of eBay, make sure you meet in person to carry out the transaction in a public place and have a test ride to ensure the Onewheel is in working condition
+- If purchasing outside of eBay, make sure you meet in person to carry out the transaction in a public place and take a test ride to ensure the Onewheel is in working condition

 - Always use the safest payment method you can, we like Paypal.
 There are other decent methods of payment (Apple Pay, Venmo, Check) should something go wrong with the transaction

-- Be sure to invest in a proper helmet to protect your head as Onewheels are dangerous devices that can cause harm should you fall or hit with another vehicle or pedestrian while riding
+- Be sure to invest in a proper helmet to protect your head as Onewheels are dangerous devices that can cause harm should you fall or hit another vehicle or pedestrian while riding